chovanecm/snow-run/README.md

 Besides running arbitrary scripts with `snow run FILE`, which don't require any special modification, the tool also allows for writing custom extensions.

-Extensions are regular JavaScript files implementing certain interface and stored in the `js` subdirectory of the project.
+Extensions are regular JavaScript files implementing a certain interface and stored in the `js` subdirectory of the project.
 *All of the ServiceNow server-side script API, such as `GlideRecord`, `gs` etc. is available.*

 Each extension must declare and implement the following method: